FAQs About Greenhouses

 Select a greenhouse as large as your site and budget will allow.
 Greenhouse gardeners inevitably wish they had more space to accommodate their growing plants.
 Adequate height is important for your comfort as well as providing room for shelves and hanging plants.
 Additional growing space can be provided with a shorter base wall that allows for more under-shelf growing space as well as shelves along the walls.

-Humidifier or mister: Plants need adequate humidity in a hot greenhouse.
+Humidifier or Mister: Plants need adequate humidity in a hot greenhouse.
 Generally, wetting down a porous (bricks, gravel) floor is the easiest method for creating humidity.
 An automatic humidifier or a misting/fogging system may be added if more humidity is desired.

 Propagation Mats: With good bottom heat, propagation is easy and fast, even in a cool greenhouse.
 Propagation mats are great for supplying heat to plants in containers.

-Shelves & Benches:Generally some type of benches and/or shelves are needed.
+Shelves & Benches:Generally, some type of benches and/or shelves are needed.
 Many options are available and depend on the size and style of your greenhouse.
-More info.
+More info on accessories.

-Many greenhouse kits come in dozens of small pieces with a great deal of assembly required.
+Many other greenhouse kits come in dozens of small pieces with a great deal of assembly required.
 While this saves on shipping, it costs you time!
 We have tried to find a compromise between freight costs, size limitations and your time.
-A Sturdi-built Greenhouse comes partially assembled.
+A Sturdi-Built Greenhouse comes partially assembled.
 End walls are prefabricated in large sections; the sides and roof are cut and marked, ready to assemble; the door is pre-hung in its frame.
 We sell a complete kit, ready to be put on your foundation or base wall.
 The kit includes greenhouse frame and door, hardware, glass (or other glazing material), caulking, vents and instructions.
 You will be proud of the result.
 More info.

-How do I order a Sturdi-built Greenhouse?
+How do I order a Sturdi-Built Greenhouse?

-Call us (503-244-4100) or email to talk through your greenhouse gardening needs.
+Call us (503-862-3699) or email to talk through your greenhouse gardening needs.
 We talk through issues such as location, glazing materials, ventilation, circulation, heating, cooling, shading, etc., and share our experience and knowledge to create the greenhouse you desire.
 Our greenhouses are not “one size fits all”.
 We work with each customer to put together the best greenhouse possible.
-We use our 50 years of experience working with customers all over the U.S. (many of whom we have visited), and apply this knowledge to your situation.
+We use our 60 years of experience working with customers all over the U.S. (many of whom we have visited), and apply this knowledge to your situation.
 Let us help you with your greenhouse dreams.